muyuhuatang/Python4ML/README.md

 author: Huang Fan, you can contact me through email: fhuang181@gmail.com

+## Simple self-learning websites
+In English: W3C school for python
+In Chinese: 廖雪峰Python教程

-## Examples of Introductory Python Online Courses [NTU Library workshop contents](https://libguides.ntu.edu.sg/python/workshops)
+## Examples of Introductory Python Online Courses
 1. Coursera - Python for Everybody
   Offered by University of Michigan Instructor: Charles R. Severance Duration:
   Approx. 19 hours to complete